esl/MongooseIM/doc/modules/mod_jingle_sip.md

 Establishing a session with a SIP user (or a SIP entity) works the same as in the previous section.
 The only difference is that the SIP Proxy will not call MongooseIM back (as it may happen for call to other XMPP user).
-Instead the SIP message send by MongooseIM to SIP Proxy will be delivered directly to the SIP user's device.
+Instead the SIP message sent by MongooseIM to SIP Proxy will be delivered directly to the SIP user's device.